Skip to Content

 When the drill begins, 2 and 3 utilizes L-cuts to get open near the wings while X2 and X3 execute denial defense, shown with the gray arrows.

-At the same time, X1 pressures the offensive player in possession of the ball without reaching in for an unnecessary foul.
+At the same time, X1 implements pressure against 1 without committing an unnecessary defensive foul.

-Once that happens, X2 could implement defensive pressure against 2 and at the same time, X3 could slide laterally towards the high post to protect the nail.
+Following that, X2 should implement defensive pressure against 2 and at the same time, X3 should slide laterally towards the high post to protect the nail as well.